morshinin/PHPMVCFramework/README.md

 ## How to use

 1. Clone repository
+2. Change into project directory
-2. Inside terminal run a command "php -S localhost:8080"
+3. Inside terminal run a command "php -S localhost:8080"
-3. Open localhost:8080 in your browser
+4. Open localhost:8080 in your browser